mikeluken/MauiSample/README.md

 4 - Navigate to page 3.

-5 - Try to use the physical nack button again.
+5 - Try to use the physical back button again.
 The back navigation no longer works.